HubTou/PyLists4C/DOC.md

 ```C
 extern LIST* listSortedByQsort(LIST* pList, BOOLEAN reversed, BOOLEAN caseInsensitive, BOOLEAN noDuplicates);
 ```
+As Quicksort is made for sorting tables, we go through a [LIST to ARRAY to LIST conversion](DOC.md#lists-to-arrays-conversion).

 It's meant to be called (if you set it as the new default) by the [listSort()](DOC.md#listsort) function.

 ### listSetDefaultSort()